powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 AC DC flows computing in OpenLoadFLow is similar to AC flows computing, but with AC and DC equations in the same system.
 The unknowns are voltage magnitude and phase angle for each AC bus, voltage for each DC bus, and active/reactive power for each voltage source converter.<br>
-The equations remain the same as AC load load flow for the AC parts of the network flows computing.
+The equations remain the same as AC load flow for the AC parts of the network flows computing.
 The DC parts are modelled with the following equations.

 ### DC bus